nelsonwittwer/code_shack/source/guides/rspec/what-you-should-test.markdown

 ## Sent to Self
 There general rule of thumb is you do not test messages sent to self.
 In other words, you don't test private methods.
-You may have heard the phrase test functionality, not implementation.
+You may have heard the phrase test interface, not implementation.
 Not testing private methods essentially means you have the freedom to change how you implemented the black box to turn inputs into outputs.
 You should be able to find better ways to making that transformation in the future,